brysontyrrell/tccprofile/README.md

 Currently it _only_ generates payloads for _application_ binaries, and will generate the same allow settings (i.e. Allow/Deny the app control) for any apps specified.

+The applications also need to be installed on the system you're running `tccprofile.py` on.

 ## Code Signing Requirements
 The output of `codesign -dr - /Application/Application.app` is likely to vary as the developer of the app releases new versions, etc, or needs to re-sign the app for whatever reason.
 It will be critical to maintain an accurate profile with these correct `codesign` results, as being not specific enough can potentially lead to bad actors maliciously acting on your system.